Part of this post was published last year; it’s updated/re-published for 2019.

 3. Get a buyers agent, and widen your geographic search.
 Spend time in areas you hadn’t considered, and talk it over with your new best friend, your buyer agent.
 Nothing changes when it’s just you scrolling around online, at home in your bunny slippers.

 4. Think about another kind of property.
-Where we come from could feel more secure, but this could be the opportunity to change more than your surroundings.
+Replicating where and what we know could feel more secure, but this could be the opportunity to change more than your surroundings.
 START with your accountant, your buyer agent, and their trusted home professionals

 - A two, or multi-family property could produce income AND peace of mind if purchased with, or rented to family.
 Here’s some perspectives on multi-generational living: from design, to the practical, to the life-affirming.